niksheridan/niksheridan.github.io/decisions/ADR-0000_use_of_MADRs.md

 * Deciders: Nik Sheridan <!-- optional -->
 * Date: 2019-03-13 <!-- optional -->

-Technical Story: Decisions need to be auditable and documented to prevent circular discussion to encourage progression <!-- optional -->
+Technical Story: Decisions need to be auditable and documented to prevent circular discussion to encourage progression in an accesible way to all<!-- optional -->

 ## Context and Problem Statement